-That is, every such transformation is univocally assigned a quadratic nondege- \ nerate matrix of second order, and the composition of the two transformations their matrix multiplication according to the \ "row by column" \ rule.
-It is well-known that the set of all nondegenerate quadratic matrices in the operation of their ordinary multiplication is a group, so the set of transformations of the manifold $\mathfrak{M}$ in the set of motions (9.24) is a group too.
-The transformations of the manifold $\mathfrak{N}$ in these motions are assigned the reciprocal transposes of matrices, whose set is also a group, which is isomorphic with respect to the group of the initial matrices.
+The transformations of the manifold $\mathfrak{N}$ in motions (9ю24) are assigned the reciprocal transposes of matrices, whose set is also a group, which is isomorphic with respect to the group of the initial matrices.
 Therefore, the whole set of motions (9.24), as a congregate of isomorphic groups of transformations of different manifolds is a group that gives the group symmetry of the physical structure of rank (3,3) defined by the metric function (9.16).
-The degree of that symmetry is equal to 4, because the group of motions (9.24) depends on four continuous and independent parameters.
+The degree of that symmetry is equal to 4, because the group of motions (9.24) depends on four continuous and independent parame- \ ters.
 Theorem 3 is proved.

 We shall write the functional equation on the set of motions (9.25) for the metric function (9.17):